ToastedNub/Video-to-ASCII-converter/README.md

  - You will also need Visual Studio Code, so you can install the scripts dependencies.

- - Open the Python script (the file named "console") in the zip you just downlaoded from this repository, then click "TERMINAL" at the top left, and click "NEW TERMINAL"
+ - Open the Python script (the file named "converter") in the zip you just downlaoded from this repository, then click "TERMINAL" at the top left, and click "NEW TERMINAL"

  - Inside that terminal (the new box at the bottom of VS Code) enter this command.